jannicz/svg-icon-sprite/INTEGRATION.md

 }
 ```

-From now on you can invoke `svg-icon` both in server side and client side rendered
+From now on you can invoke `svg-icon` in all subcomponents.
+Explanation: here `useEffect` is only executed
-subcomponents (as shown in the example above).
+during CSR because Webcomponents cannot be invoked during SSR.

 ### Angular